I've been an obsessed hard rock/heavy metal fan and collector since the early 1980s. If it's got a good guitar riff and attitude, I'm in.

-They weren't quite household names yet, but Crimson Glory was an underground metal band on the rise as the 1980s came to a close.
-Clad in mysterious silver masks that hid their faces and led by a helium voiced vocalist known only as "Midnight," this Florida-based five piece band racked up rave reviews for their first two albums (1986's self titled debut and 1988's Transcendence), and amassed a cult following which hailed them as the next big thing in progressive metal, ready to sit alongside such giants as Queensrÿche and Fates Warning.
+Crimson Glory weren't quite household names as the 1980s came to a close, but they were definitely an underground metal band on the rise.
+Clad in mysterious silver masks that hid their faces and led by a mysterious, helium voiced vocalist known only as "Midnight," this Florida-based five piece band racked up rave reviews for their first two albums (1986's self titled debut and 1988's Transcendence), and amassed a cult following which hailed them as the next big thing in progressive metal, ready to sit alongside such giants as Queensrÿche and Fates Warning.

 Crimson Glory signed a major label deal with Atlantic Records prior to the release of their third album, Strange and Beautiful, and it seemed like the sky was the limit.

 By the time Strange and Beautiful came out in the Summer of 1991, there had been major changes in the Crimson Glory camp.
 They'd ditched the gimmicky science-fiction inspired silver masks (which was probably a good move), and slimmed down to a four piece.
 Newcomer Ravi Jakhotia took over the drum stool from Dana Burnell, but rather than hire a new second guitarist to replace the departed Ben Jackson, founding member Jon Drenning handled all the six string work on S&B by himself.